 Declarative programming is a style of writing your code that describes exactly what that code is doing.
 In declarative programming, you would walk into a bar and say, "Can I have a beer and a burger, please buddy".

 In an imperative style, you would explain things in specific terms of the steps involved to do something.
-In an imperative style, you would walk into a bar and ask the barman to walk to the kitchen, turn on an oven, get a burger out of the freezer, wash a glass.
+In an imperative style, you would open the door to the bar, walk six steps to the bar, wait 1 minute for the barman to serve you, then create a new order.

 As you can see these two concepts are pretty easy to understand.
-When writing code its worth the few seconds of extra effort to write your code in a style that's easier to understand.
+When writing code it's worth taking a few extra seconds to write your code in a style that's easier to understand.
+Make sense?
+Happy Coding 🤘